PCAH2023 Overview

 Biography

-Georges Depeyrot is a monetary historian at the French National Center for Scientific Research (CNRS) in Paris.
+Georges Depeyrot is a monetary historian at the French National Center for Scientific Research (CNRS) and the École Normale Supérieure (ENS) in Paris, France.
 He began his scientific career in the 1970s studying coin finds and joined the CNRS in 1982.
-After some years he joined the Center for Historical Research in the School for Advanced Studies in the Social Sciences (EHESS) and is now a professor at the École Normale Supérieure.
+He later joined the Center for Historical Research in the School for Advanced Studies in the Social Sciences (EHESS) and is now an emeritus research director and professor at ENS.
 After his habilitation (1992), he specialised in international cooperative programs that aim to reconsider monetary history in a global approach.
-He has directed many cooperative programs linking several European countries, including those situated at the continent’s outer borders (Georgia, Armenia, Russia, and Morocco).
-Professor Depeyrot is the author or co-author of more than one hundred volumes, and is the founding director of the Moneta publishing house, the most important collection of books on the topic of money.
-Professor Depeyrot is a member of the board of trustees of the Centre National de Recherche Scientifique.
+He has directed many cooperative programs linking several European countries, including those situated at the continent’s outer borders, such asGeorgia, Armenia, Poland, Russia, Morocco, China, and Japan.
+Professor Depeyrot is the author or co-author of more than one hundred volumes, and is the founding director of the Moneta publishing house, the most important collection of books – around 210 volumes – on the topic of money.
+He is also the founding director of a collection of books on heritage.
+Professor Depeyrot was a member of the board of trustees of the Centre National de Recherche Scientifique in Paris, France.

 Donald E. Hall